gajeckaAnna/JavaDlaTestera/readme.md

 ## Objectives

-* create a new class BugReporter, containing first name, last name and email
+* create a new class BugReporter, containing first name, last name and email of the person who reports the bug
 * create setters & getters, toString(), equals(), hashCode() methods; add email validation
+* create a new interface ConsoleNotification; add notifyStatusChange() which will be informing about the bug status changes

 ## Status